 With SAP S/4HANA Logistics' Sourcing and Procurement LoB, it’s possible to take advantage of the SAP Best Practices activation approach for customizing scheduling agreements.
 However, if you use the traditional customizing approach, this blog can help.

 Define Document Types

 Scheduling agreements are defined and managed as documents in the system.
 It’s possible to group these documents under different document types based on business requirements.
-First, you need to define document types and their attributes.
+First, you need to define document types and their attributes in customizing.

 The tables below provide the SAP-standard settings; it’s possible to define additional scheduling agreement document types depending on business requirements, via IMG (SPRO) > Materials Management > Purchasing > Scheduling Agreement > Define Document Types.